royalapplications/toolbox/README.md

 # Royal Toolbox

-This official repository contains various automation scripts for [Royal TS (for Windows)](https://www.royalapps.com/ts/win) and [Royal TSX (for macOS)](https://www.royalapps.com/ts/mac).
-Also included are dynamic folder samples.
-The collection consists of first-party scripts by the Royal Apps team and contributions from our great user-base!
+This official repository features a collection of automation scripts for [Royal TS (for Windows)](https://www.royalapps.com/ts/win) and [Royal TSX (for macOS)](https://www.royalapps.com/ts/mac), along with dynamic folder examples.
+It includes both first-party scripts developed by the Royal Apps team and valuable contributions from our amazing user community.

 ## Disclaimer

-Please notice that all content is provided without any guarantees nor are we/the authors responsible for any unintentional issues or side-effects.
-Even when the authors are trying to provide the best, bug-free experience, scripts may have issues not covered by tests.
+All content is provided "as is" without any guarantees.
+Neither the authors nor the Royal Apps team can be held responsible for unintended issues or side effects.
+While every effort has been made to ensure a high-quality, bug-free experience, some scripts may still contain untested or unforeseen issues.

-Furthermore, please feel free to change them to suit your needs, but please respect the license of the individual scripts.
+You are welcome to modify the scripts to fit your needs—just be sure to respect the license terms associated with each individual script.

 ## Support